udsgit/e-home/readme.md

 # **E-Home**

-Web Application that simulates being the portal of a real estate 🏬 called "E-Home".
+Web Application that simulates being the portal of a real estate 🏬 called **E-Home**.

 ## **Table of contents**